 Steps:

-1: The 5GMSd-Aware Application is provisioned (among other parameters) with a URL of the 5GMSd AF from which to aquire Service Access Information.
+1: The 5GMSd-Aware Application is provisioned (among other parameters) with a URL of the 5GMSd AF from which to acquire Service Access Information.
 The 5GMSd-Aware Application passes this URL to the 5GMSd Client upon start.

 2: The 5GMSd Client uses DNS to resolve the FQDN of the URL.